-Councillor Webster informed the committee that three different organisations have merged into the 'Lenton Abbey Resident's Association' so that previously where there had been three representatives, now there is only one (Adam McGregor).
+Councillor Webster informed the committee that three different organisations have merged into the 'Lenton Abbey Friends and Fun Day Association' so that previously where there had been three representatives, now there is only one (Adam McGregor).
 However, as the Area Committee is a public meeting, anyone can attend and may also be able to speak during the meeting at the discretion of the Chair.